 |Fig.3 Use of condenser in order to transform vapor into liquid state|

-At exit of condenser fluid is in liquid state, so it is easy for a compressor to raise its pressure.During this process volume and temperature (2-3 deg.C rise)of fluid hardly changes, since it is in liquid state.
+At exit of the condenser fluid is in liquid state, so it is easy for a compressor to raise its pressure.During this process the volume and temperature (2-3 deg.C rise)of fluid hardly changes, since it is in liquid state.
 Now the fluid has regained its original pressure.

 |Fig.4 Compressor pumps the fluid to its original pressure|

 Heat Addition in Boiler & Rankine Cycle

 Here external heat is added to the fluid in order to bring fluid back to its original temperature.
-This heat is added through a heat exchanger called boiler.
-Here pressure of the fluid remains same, since it is free to expand in heat exchanger tubes.
-Temperature rises and liquid gets transformed to vapour and regains its original temperature.
-This completes the thermodynamic cycle of thermal power plant called Rankine Cycle.
+This heat is added through a heat exchanger called a boiler.
+Here the pressure of the fluid remains the same, since it is free to expand in heat exchanger tubes.
+Temperature rises and liquid gets transformed to vapor and regains its original temperature.
+This completes the thermodynamic cycle of a thermal power plant, called Rankine Cycle.
 This cycle can be repeated and continuous power production is possible.

 |Fig.5 Heat addition at boiler brings the fluid to its original temperature|

 Condenser Heat Rejection - Cooling Tower

-In order to reject heat from condenser a colder liquid should made contact with it.
-In a thermal power plant continuous supply of cold liquid is produced with help of a cooling tower.
-Cold fluid from cooling tower absorbs heat from condenser and gets heated, this heat is rejected to atmosphere via natural convection with help of a cooling tower.
+In order to reject heat from the condenser a colder liquid should make contact with it.
+In a thermal power plant continuous supply of cold liquid is produced with the help of a cooling tower.
+Cold fluid from the cooling tower absorbs heat from a condenser and gets heated, this heat is rejected to the atmosphere via natural convection with the help of a cooling tower.